 A frequently asked question is whether meditation can help with anxiety or depression.

+It's important to start with realistic expectations.
 There can be many reasons for anxiety or depression — nutrient deficiencies, malfunctioning brain biochemistry, adverse life-circumstances, social isolation, physical inactivity, deep-seated trauma, and so on.
-Meditation can do little except provide symptomatic relief in many cases.
-Where meditation is appropriate, the conclusion of metastudies is that it produces small to moderate improvements in psychological health.
-It's best used as an adjunct to conventional treatment (psychotherapy, prescription medicine) rather than as a treatment by itself.
+If these circumstances are the cause, meditation can do little except provide symptomatic relief.
+Where meditation is appropriate, the conclusion of multiple studies is that it produces small to moderate improvements in mood.
+It's best used as an adjunct to conventional treatment (psychotherapy, prescription medicine, physical exercise) rather than as a treatment by itself.
 [1]

 There was a lot of interest in mantra meditation in the 1970s.
 The actual technique may not matter much.
 Jonathan Smith at Roosevelt University showed that sitting still with your eyes closed is just as effective as Transcendental Meditation.
 [2], [3] The control group in his study practiced an invented form of meditation called "Periodic Somatic Inactivity."
 The instructions for PSI went like this: